liveplant/liveplant-server/README.md

 - `make run` will compile and run your code.
 Your server will be available at [localhost:5000](http://localhost:5000).
 - `make fmt` will format your code with gofmt.
-- `make watch` will watch your code for changes and recompile and relaunch the server.

 ## Usage